QuantiusBenignus/blurt/README.md

   ```
 * Configure the script to match your environment (see CONFIGURATION section below).
 * Run once from the command line to let the script check for required dependencies.
-* If using local whisper.cpp, create a symbolic link (the code expects 'transcribe' in your $PATH) to the compiled "main" executable in the whisper.cpp directory.
+* If using local whisper.cpp, create a symbolic link (the code expects 'transcribe' in your $PATH) to the compiled "whisper-cli" executable in the whisper.cpp directory.
   For example, create it in your `$HOME/.local/bin/` (part of your $PATH) with
 ```
-ln -s /full/path/to/whisper.cpp/main $HOME/.local/bin/transcribe
+ln -s /full/path/to/whisper.cpp/build/bin/whisper-cli $HOME/.local/bin/transcribe
+#The same can be done for the whisper-server:
+ln -s /full/path/to/whisper.cpp/build/bin/whisper-server $HOME/.local/bin/whserver
+#The previous exacutables `main` and `server` have been renamed/deprecated
 ```

 If transcribe is not in your $PATH, either edit the call to it in **wsi** to include the absolute path, or add its location to the $PATH variable.
 Otherwise the script and by extension, the extension:-) will fail.
 * The extension can then be installed either from https://extensions.gnome.org/extension/6742/blurt/ with one-click install, or manually by clonning this repository (or just grabbing the zip archive).
 If you are installing the Blurt GNOME extension manually, place the extracted folder `blurt@quantiousbenignus.local` into `$HOME/.local/share/gnome-shell/extensions` and enable it from your `Extensions` system app or from the command line with